 - Clinical science

-Paget disease of bone (PDB, or ostlamellar bone to be replaced by weak woven bone.
+Paget disease of bone (PDB, or ostbone turnover, which causes normal lamellar bone to be replaced by weak woven bone.
 The cause of this common yet underdiagnosed skeletal disease is not known.
 It predominantly affects individuals over the age of 55 and is characterized by localized pain and bony deformities (such as bowing of long bones).
 Skeletal x-ray, bone scans, and serum alkaline phosphatase are important tests for diagnosing and monitoring the progression of PDB.
 Treatment is mainly supportive and involves the use of bisphosphonates to inhibit osteoclastic function.rmans) is a slowly progressive monostotic or polyostotic skeletal disease.
-It is characterized by increased bone turnover, which causes normal
+It is characterized by increased

 Paget disease of the bone should not be confused with Paget disease of the nipple (see ) or (see ), which are named after the same physician.